SAG Infotech Official Tax Blog Huge 50% Off on CA DAY

 In a letter to all FMCG companies, Sarna pointed out that, it is essential that all companies must revise the MRP instantly on all of the products in line on which the tax rates have been reduced by the GST Council, the finance ministry said in a statement.

-Sarna has also urged to all to promote widely the revised MRP of products.
-The government is expecting that the industry immediately takes some actions on request made by the finance minister on this issue.
+Sarna has also urged all to promote widely the revised MRP of products.
+The government is expecting the industry to immediately take some action on requests made by the finance minister on this issue.

-Tax rates on the number of items have been reduced by the government from 18 percent to 12 percent and also from 12 percent to 5 percent.
-Some of the items on which GST rates has been reduced from 28 percent to 18 percent namely chocolates, custard powder, sanitary ware, dental hygiene, creams, polishes, deodorants, detergent, washing powder, watches, goggles, wristwatches, mattresses, razors, blades and many more.
+Tax rates on the number of items have been reduced by the government from 18 per cent to 12 per cent and also from 12 per cent to 5 per cent.
+Some of the items on which GST rates have been reduced from 28 per cent to 18 per cent namely chocolates, custard powder, sanitary ware, dental hygiene, creams, polishes, deodorants, detergent, washing powder, watches, goggles, wristwatches, mattresses, razors, blades and many more.

-Additionally, tax rates on items have been reduced from 18 percent to 12 percent include refined sugar, condensed milk, diabetic food, medical grade oxygen, hats, bamboo/cane furniture.
+Additionally, tax rates on items have been reduced from 18 per cent to 12 per cent include refined sugar, condensed milk, diabetic food, medical grade oxygen, hats, and bamboo/cane furniture.

 Whether MRP will Increase or Decrease after GST